 Answer: Ötzi the Iceman

 2. What is the name of this song?
-(2 points) To listen, click here
+(2 points) Please listen to this song

 Answer: “I Saw a Maiden”

 3. Created years ago, a lot of years ago, it is the short blips, not the background drone and wind sound, that are of great interest.
 This records what event?
-(3 points) To listen, click here
+(3 points) Please Listen

 Answer: Gravitational wave caused by two black holes merging.

 4. What line or lines are missing from this verse?
-(2 points) To listen, click here
+(2 points) Please listen to this verse